OFFICE OF THE REGISTRAR

 Central State University does not discriminate against any individual regardless of his/her age, sex, color, race, religion, ancestry, national origin, or handicap in any of its policies, standards, administrative programs, or services.

-Web Registration is available for all students.
-Instructions are available on this web page and also on MyCSU.
+Web Registration is available for all students in good academic standing.
+Instructions are available on the Office of the Registrar web page and also on MyCSU.
 Please note: All holds must be cleared from the student account prior to registering for classes.
 Students must contact their Academic Advisor and are responsible for registering for courses identified by the advisor.
 Web registration will be available daily from 6:00 a.m. until 2:00 a.m.

-New Students: Admissions, Housing, Testing, Advising, Registration, Pay Fees, ID
+New and Transfer Students: Admissions, Housing, Testing, Advising, Registration, Pay Fees, ID

 Continuing Students: Advising, Registration, Housing, Pay Fees, ID